Filly Funtasia: Worldwide release

-On May 9, 2022, Studio 100's channel on Vimeo updated with the trailer of the dub and a web page on TV channel's site was revealed.
+English release

 Since around January 2021, three episodes in English ("Hide and Seek", "The Lost Mermaid", and "Farina, the Fire Dragon") were eventually made available in the United States on the KidsFlix and MyToonz apps, as well as online streaming; both services are owned by Toonz Media Group.
 These episodes are also available to stream on the Airtel Xstream service in India through KidsFlix.

 A different, finalized English release would air on Channel 5 in Singapore starting March 3, 2022, with the season 2 premiere "The Freshmen".
 The channel also proposes a different episode order, mixing episodes of both season one and two together (all labeled as one season).
 Episodes are also made available on the meWATCH VOD service after they air.
+A few episodes in the first season featured at least 1 minute of cut scenes and censorship that was made by the network itself ("The Evil Garden", "Hide and Seek", "The Lost Mermaid", "The Star Crystal", and "Farina, the Fire Dragon").
+In some cases this affected certain scenes with plot elements relevant to the episode that were removed.

+Alongside the Thai dub, the English version of the series would also be made available on TrueID in Thailand, as a secondary audio track, on April 20, 2022.
+This release of the series was complete, retaining previously cut scenes from Singapore's release.

+There has been no announcements for the English dub release for the United States, Canada or any other English speaking country as of 2025.

 Songs

 Filly Funtasia has many songs used throughout the series.
 Nearly all of them have served as background music at some point, playing through certain scenes with the vocals intact, but a few of them have been sung by the characters in-universe.
 Most of the songs were produced by Klaus Derendorf and Windy Wagner; they were not officially released in full on any soundtrack or album.
 Artists Drew Seeley, Maria Christensen, Jean-Yves Ducornet, and Leticia Ascencio were credited in the show as "in association with".
 Due to being a song from the second season, "Amigos" is sung by a different female singer.
 Moreover, the song "Together with You" in the English version of "The Freshmen" features yet another female lead singer (previously, it had been sung by a male).

 The full versions of four songs ("Transformation", "In the Storm", "We Can Find A Way Through It All", and "From Now Until Forever") in English were released in the form of coloring sheet videos through broadcaster Minimax's sites and channels on YouTube, in late May 2021.

 In addition, the regular background music heard throughout the series was composed by Giles Packham and John McPhillips.
 The recording studio was Waveform Studios Dublin.